 Interested M.S.A. students may complement their degrees with emphases in finance or taxation.
 For students with non-accounting undergraduate majors, an official emphasis will increase the length of their programs by four courses.
 Students with undergraduate degrees in accounting may complete an emphasis within the 33 credit hours required of the M.S.A. degree.

 The Seidman College of Business partners with MSU Law to offer dual program options.
 The J.D./ M.B.A., J.D./M.S.A., and J.D./M.S.T. are available to students wishing both degrees and who earn admission to both the relevant Seidman graduate program and to MSU Law.
-In each case, students may transfer 12 credits of law courses to the Seidman program and 12 credits of business, accounting, or tax courses to MSU Law to complete the respective dual program.
+In each case, students may transfer up to 12 credits of law courses to the Seidman program and up to 12 credits of business, accounting, or tax courses to MSU Law to complete the respective dual program.

 Why a Seidman Graduate Program